SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 ## License and Distribution

 The book is distributed **for free** in electronic format under an open CC-BY-NC-SA license **[CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)**.

-The book is published and distributed **on paper** by SoftUni and a paper copy can be purchased from the SoftUni reception (see https://softuni.bg/contacts).

 **The source code** of the book can be found on GitHub: https://github.com/SoftUni/Programming-Basics-Book-JS-EN.